What do you imagine when you think of the future of learning?

 Isn’t getting learners involved and emotionally charged to make a difference in the world a familiar goal for instructors?
 It seems it's just the execution of that goal that the future and technology will change.

-What's you take on Artifical Reality and Digital Learning?
+What's you take on Artificial Reality and Digital Learning?

 Start making your digital learning interactive with Echo!